emaynard10/Phenology-Analysis/README.md

 To view the graphs interactively, visit Tableau Public at this [link](https://public.tableau.com/app/profile/emily.maynard/viz/Phenology_IPF/TotalBlooms?publish=yes) and [here](https://public.tableau.com/app/profile/emily.maynard/viz/Phenology_IPF2/LengthofBlooms?publish=yes).

 ### Weather Data
-In order to make determinations about the impacts of weather and climate on wildflower species on Independence Pass, various weather metrics are provided here.
+To make determinations about the impacts of weather and climate on wildflower species on Independence Pass, various weather metrics are provided here.
 It is acknowledged that many years of data will be necessary to draw any meaningful conclusions about climate change impacts.
 The hope here is that some anecdotal observations and correlations can guide future research into the subject, or at least keep us looking for proper metrics and how to pair it with the study.
-Below I have listed from the Independence Pass Snotel site #542 some precipition statistcs from the years that correlate to the study.
+Below I have listed from the Independence Pass Snotel site #542 some precipitation statistcs from the years that correlate to the study.
 It should be noted that this weather station is at Latitude: 39 deg; 5 min N, Longitude: 106 deg; 37 min W and an Elevation of 10598 feet, which is lower than the area of study.
 This data was selected over the ACGI weather station at the summit because it has accumulative precipitation totals, whereas the summit station provides snow depth.
 The data was also more consistent and seemed more accurate; for instance there are sometimes months of data missing from the summit station.
 It should be noted that the snow depths at the top fo the Pass are significantly higher.
 The 2019 max snow depth is included for comparison.
 It should also be noted that the data/stats refer to water year (October 1-September 30) vs. calendar year.

 ##### Yearly Precip Stats (inches)